Operadic categories as a natural environment for Koszul duality: Discrete operadic (op)fibrations

-The leftmost column of Table~\ref{analogies} lists properties required in the following sections.
+The leftmost column of Table~\ref{analogies} lists properties required in the second paper of the series~\cite{sydney2}.
 Its top four rows record results obtained in this section.
-The 5th and 6th rows easily follow from the uniqueness of lifts in discrete opfibrations, while the grading in the last row is given by formula~(\ref{Dnes_plynari_ale_ja_jsem_v_Australii.}) and does not require any additional assumptions on the functor $p : \ttO \to \ttP$.
+The 5th and 6th rows easily follow from the uniqueness of lifts in discrete operadic opfibrations, while the grading in the last row is given by formula~(\ref{Dnes_plynari_ale_ja_jsem_v_Australii.}) and does not require any additional assumptions on $p : \ttO \to \ttP$.

-\begin{remark} If $p : \ttO \to \ttP$ is a discrete opfibration and $\ttP$ fulfills the properties listed in the leftmost column of Table~\ref{analogies}, then $\ttO$ shares the same properties.
+\begin{remark} If $p : \ttO \to \ttP$ is a discrete operadic opfibration and $\ttP$ fulfills the properties listed in the leftmost column of Table~\ref{analogies}, then $\ttO$ shares the same properties.
 If $p : \ttO \to \ttP$ is a~discrete operadic fibration, the situation in not so simple.
-One may however invoke the implication $\hbox {\rm {\UFB} \& {\WBU}} \Longrightarrow \hbox {{\Rig}}$ of Lemma~\ref{Podivam_se_do_Paramaty??} and conclude that if one `manually' verifies $\UFB$ and ``$f$ is iso if $e(f)=0$,'' then $\ttO$ satisfies all the properties in the leftmost column also in the case of opfibrations. \end{remark}
+One may however invoke the implication $\hbox {\rm {\UFB} \& {\WBU}} \Longrightarrow \hbox {{\Rig}}$ of Lemma~\ref{Podivam_se_do_Paramaty??} and conclude that if one ``manually'' verifies $\UFB$ and the presence of a strict grading, then $\ttO$ satisfies all the properties in the leftmost column also in the case of opfibrations. \end{remark} \begin{example} According to Section \ref{Ceka_mne_Psenicka.} the operadic category $\Gr$ satisfies all properties in the leftmost column of Table~\ref{analogies} except for being strictly graded.
+Then the category $\Grc$ being fibered over $\Gr$ satisfies $\Fac,\QBI,\SBU.$ The fact that it satisfies $\UFB$ follows promptly from the fact that local terminals and chosen local terminals in $\Gr$ and $\Grc$ coincide and $\Gr$ satisfies $\UFB.$ Hence, $\Grc$ also satisfies $\Rig.$ The grading on $\Grc$ is strict, see Example \ref{grc is strict}.
+It now follows from Example \ref{Zaletame_si_jeste_do_konce_Safari?} that the operadic category $\ggGrc$ is opfibered over $\Grc,$ and hence, satisfies all the properties listed in the rightmost column of the Table~\ref{analogies}.